student visa usa

 Please note that visa requirements and the cost for USA student visa can change, therefore, it’s essential to check with the U.S. embassy or study abroad experts like Shuraa Education for the most current information and guidance on the application process for student visa in USA.

-Documents Required for USA Student Visa:
+Documents Required for USA Student Visa

 • DS-160 confirmation page with barcode.